Solved: Nest Noticed Your Furnace Shuts Down Within 15 Minutes of Heating

-Change Your Air Filter Regularly
+Replace Your Air Filter Often

 Clean or Replace Your Furnace’s Flame Sensor

-- If the flame sensor can’t sense a flame, it’s usually because it’s dirty or malfunctioning.
+- If the flame sensor can’t sense a flame, it’s usually due to the fact it’s dirty or faulty.
 Your furnace will then shut off as a safety precaution.
-If your furnace is short cycling, you’ll observe the flame and fan shutting down after a couple of seconds.
+If your furnace is short cycling, you’ll observe the flame and fan shutting down after a few seconds.

-If you’re wondering how flame sensors could get dirty being bathed in fire continuously, a combination of moisture and chemicals in the air form a thin layer of carbon on the surface.
-Cleaning a dirty flame sensor will stop the short cycling issue.
+If you’re questioning how flame sensors could get dirty being bathed in fire continuously, a blend of moisture and chemicals in the air form a thin layer of carbon on the surface.
+Cleaning a dirty flame sensor will end the short cycling issue.
 This job is best left to an Expert.
-That’s due to the fact an HVAC professional like Strand Brothers Service Experts will be able to clean it without breaking it or be able to tell you if it needs to be replaced.
+That’s because an HVAC professional like Service Experts Heating, Air Conditioning & Plumbing will be able to clean it without breaking it or be able to tell you if it needs to be replaced.

-Check Your Furnace’s Exhaust Pipe Frequently
+Check Your Furnace’s Exhaust Pipe Often